salonbooking/salonbooking/readme.txt

 **Customers archive**

 * List of customers
-* Detail page of each customer with list of his reservations and feedbacks
+* Details page of each customer with list of his reservations and feedbacks
+* Customer's bookings statistics

 **Reports**